Khojasteh/print-preview/Docs/TPrintPreview.Events.md

 - **`OnProgress: TPreviewProgressEvent`** \
   `TPreviewProgressEvent = procedure(Sender: TObject; Done, Total: Integer) of object` \
   Occurs periodically during the print and save as PDF/TIFF operations.

-You can check the value of `State` property to determine which operation is generating this event.
+  An application can check the value of the `State` property to determine which operation is in progress.

 - **`OnPageProcessing: TPreviewPageProcessingEvent`** \
   `TPreviewPageProcessingEvent = procedure(Sender: TObject; PageNo: Integer; var Choice: TPageProcessingChoice) of object` \
   `TPageProcessingChoice = (pcAccept, pcIgnore, pcCancelAll)` \
   Occurs just before processing a page during the print and save as PDF/TIFF operations.

-You can check the value of `State` property to determine which operation is generating this event.
+  An application can check the value of the `State` property to determine which operation is in progress.

   The `Choice` parameter can be set to one of the following values: